-This section identifies the various tools for managing files and folders Novell Open Enterprise Server 2 system.
+This section identifies the various tools for managing files and folders on Open Enterprise Server (OES) 11 and later servers.

-- Section 4.1, "Novell iManager and the Files and Folders Plug-In," on page 25 - Section 4.2, "Novell Remote Manager," on page 29 - Section 4.3, "Novell NetStorage," on page 31 - Section 4.4, "Novell Client," on page 32
+- Section 4.1, "iManager and the Files and Folders Plug-In," on page 19 - Section 4.2, "Novell Remote Manager," on page 23 - Section 4.3, "Novell NetStorage," on page 25 - Section 4.4, "Novell Client," on page 26 iManager is a web browser-based tool used for configuring, managing, and administering eDirectory objects on your network.

-4.1 Novell iManager and the Files and Folders Plug-In
+4.1 iManager and the Files and Folders Plug-In